Can you cash out your life insurance policy?

 Pros of taking out cash from a life insurance policy

-- Low interest rates: The interest rate you receive on a cash value loan can vary depending on whether your loan is fixed or variable.
-Typically, interest rates on life insurance loans range from 5% to 8%, which is far better than credit card interest rates and slightly better than personal loan rates.
+• Low interest rates: The interest rate you receive on a cash value loan can vary depending on whether your loan is fixed or variable.
+Typically, interest rates on life insurance loans range from 5% to 8%, which is far better than credit card interest rates and even slightly better than personal loan rates.
 Of course, you won't pay interest if you simply withdraw the money, but that lowers your cash value amount, which can take a long time to rebuild.

-- No impact on credit: Taking out a mortgage or a personal loan could cause a temporary minor drop in your credit score.
-That's not the case with a life insurance loan since your eligibility is primarily based on the amount of your cash value, not your creditworthiness.
+• No impact on credit: Taking out a mortgage or a personal loan could cause a temporary minor drop in your credit score.
+That's not the case with a life insurance loan, since your eligibility is primarily based on the amount of your cash value, not your creditworthiness.

 Cons of taking out cash from a life insurance policy

-- A lower death benefit: Withdrawing funds reduces the amount of your cash value and your policy's death benefit.
+• A lower death benefit: Withdrawing funds reduces the amount of your cash value and your policy's death benefit.
 Similarly, any loan amount you don't pay back is subtracted from the death benefit.

-- Your insurance policy could lapse: When you pay back a policy loan, you must pay interest on the borrowed amount.
+• Your insurance policy could lapse: When you pay back a policy loan, you must pay interest on the borrowed amount.
 If you borrow a substantial amount and accrue interest that eclipses your cash balance, your policy could lapse and be closed by your insurer.
 In that case, your loan balance could be considered taxable income, leaving you accountable for a potentially large tax bill.

-Alternatives to life insurance policy loans
+Alternatives to cashing out life insurance

-- Home equity loan: Home equity loans allow you to access your home's equity for cash, but you'll likely be on the hook for closing costs that range from 2% to 5% of the loan amount.
+• Home equity loan: Home equity loans allow you to access your home's equity for cash, but you'll likely be on the hook for closing costs that range from 2% to 5% of the loan amount.
 Educate yourself about the potential risks of a home equity loan, including the risk of a foreclosure on your home if you fail to make your payments.